- During menopause, it’s important to have an obstetrician-gynecologist who can help you manage your symptoms and lifestyle changes.

 - What are your office hours?

-- Who covers for you when you are away?
+- Who covers for you when you’re away from your office?

 - Do you accept my insurance?

-After the interview, ask yourself a few questions too, including:
+After the interview, ask yourself a few questions.
+For example:

 - How do I feel about this doctor?

-- Would I be comfortable talking with this doctor about very personal issues, including sexuality?
+- Would I be comfortable talking with them about personal issues, including sexuality?

-- Will the doctor be available if I need help outside of office hours?
+- Will they be available if I need help outside of office hours?

-- Does the office staff seem helpful and available?
+- Does their office staff seem helpful and accessible?

-Meet with a few doctors before you make your final decision.
-Make sure the doctor you decide on is current on the latest menopause research.
-You want to be with an ob/gyn who can tailor the most current treatments to your personal needs.
+Meet with a few OB-GYNs before you make your final decision.
+Make sure you choose a doctor who’s up-to-date on the latest menopause research.
+You want choose someone who can tailor the most current treatments to your personal needs.

-Remember, once you’ve picked an ob/gyn, you’re not bound to stay with the same person.
+Remember, once you’ve picked an OB-GYN, you don’t have to stay with them forever.
 If you find that you’re not getting the care you need, start your search again.
+Getting support from an OB-GYN can help make your menopause transition easier.
+They can help you get the information and treatment you need to manage menopause-related changes in your body and lifestyle.